meng1994412/GoogLeNet_from_scratch/README.md

 There are some helper classes for training process, including:

-The `EpochCheckpoint.py` ([check here](https://github.com/meng1994412/GoogLeNet_from_scratch/blob/master/pipeline/callbacks/epochcheckpoint.py)) can help to store individual checkpoints for GoogLeNet so that we do not have to retrain the network from beginning.
+The `EpochCheckpoint.py` ([check here](https://github.com/meng1994412/GoogLeNet_from_scratch/blob/master/pipeline/callbacks/epochcheckpoint.py)) under `pipeline/callbacks/` directory can help to store individual checkpoints for GoogLeNet so that we do not have to retrain the network from beginning.
 The model is stored every 5 epochs.

 The `hdf5datasetgenerator.py` ([check here](https://github.com/meng1994412/GoogLeNet_from_scratch/blob/master/pipeline/io/hdf5datasetgenerator.py)) under `pipeline/io/` directory yields batches of images and labels from `HDF5` dataset.
 This class can help to facilitate our ability to work with datasets that are too big to fit into memory.